nigelpoulton/ckad/3 Application Observability and Maintenance/3 Implementing Probs and Health Checks/answers.md

 ### Task 1

 1. Build the `Dockerfile` located at `3 Application Observability and Maintenance/3 Implementing Probs and Health Checks/health-probes` directory.
 Name the image `health-probes`.
+The application exposes a `healthz` endpoint that can be used for health checks.

-2. Create a new deployment named `health-probes` with the following properties:
+2. Create a new `health-probes-deployment.yml` file with the following properties:
-    - Template should have a label value of `app: health-probes`.
-    - Use the `health-probes` image.
-    - Has an `imagePullPolicy` value of `IfNotPresent`.

-3. Create a `LoadBalancer` service named `health-probes` that has a `targetPort` and `port` of `80`.
-The `selector` should match `app: health-probes`.
+    - The deployment `template` has an `app: health-probes` label.
+    - `image: health-probes`
+    - `imagePullPolicy: IfNotPresent`
+    - `readinessProbe` and `livenessProbe` that both use `httpGet` to call a `/healthz` path on `port` 80.

+3. View the pod's events and see if any readiness or liveness probe errors are displayed.

+4. Ensure that the pod's `restarts` value is at `0`.